-- 91. The Minelandian Defence Forces maintain a capability to survey, search for, detect, clear and destroy landmines.
-This capability includes many types of detection equipment, mechanical clearance assets, disposal experts and specialist search and clearance teams. - 92.
-Minelandia has been a consistent donor for many years in support of clearance operations related to landmines and unexploded ordnance.
-Minelandia contributed over € 18.0 million to humanitarian demining activities in 2014, providing support intended to benefit the following States Parties: Minebanistan and the Kingdom of Mines.
-Through funding provided to Minelandian People's Aid, more than 12 million square metres of land known or suspected to contain anti-personnel mines was released in 2015.
-In addition, through its € 75,000 grant to the Convention's Implementation Support Unit, outreach efforts were carried out resulting in 15 mine-affected States Parties using the Convention's new reporting guide to provide high quality transparency information.
+Minelandia contributed over £ 18.0 million to humanitarian demining activities in 2020, providing support intended to benefit the following States Parties: Minebanistan (£ 10 million) and the Minebekistan (£8 million).
+Through funding provided to demining organizational. more than 12 million square metres of land known or suspected to contain anti-personnel mines was released in 2020.
+In addition, through its $\in$ 75,000 grant to the Convention's Implementation Support Unit, outreach efforts were carried out resulting in 15 mine-affected States Parties using the Convention's new reporting guide to provide high quality transparency information.